amperity/amperity-docs/amperity_datagrid/source/destination_salesforce_marketing_cloud.rst

           Configure a data template for each busines unit to which you want to send data.
 When a single installed package has permissions to multiple business units, you must configure a data template for each business unit.

-          Amperity cannot send data to a shared business unit in Salesforce Marketing Cloud.
+          Amperity cannot send data to a shared business unit in |destination-name|.

    * - .. image:: ../../images/steps-check-off-black.png